A generalization of Gabriel's Galois covering functors and derived equivalences: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Bernhard Keller for answering my questions, in particular for giving me an account of the construction of the orbit category $\C \sndorbit G$.
 I would also like to thank Alex Dugas and Kiyoichi Oshiro for their questions, the former led me to smash products defined in \cite{C-M}, and the latter enabled me to include section \ref{Nak-perm}.
+Finally, I would like to thank the referee for pointing out some careless mistakes and for some suggestions to improve the paper.